10 mistakes to avoid on Zwift

 But don't worry if you’ve set your FTP wrong.
 You can adjust a session plus or minus 10 watts on any given day, so you can get it closer to where you need it to be.
 This feature is also pretty handy if you’re having a bit of an off day, and you’re struggling to hit your usual epic power numbers.

 If you're unsure what your FTP is then you can take on one of Zwift's ready-made FTP tests.
-A fitness test probably won’t be a whole lot of fun, but once you've completed it, Zwift will automatically update all your power numbers so your FTP is correct for the next workout you do.
+A fitness test probably won’t be a whole lot of fun, but once you've completed it, Zwift will automatically update all your power numbers so your FTP is correct for your next workout.

 Warming up is really important on any ride.
 But on Zwift, it’s crucial.
 That’s because Zwift races start really hard, and you’ll be sent straight into the red.
 Going straight into a hard effort like that is going to be really tough – you’re not going to be as fast as you could be, and you might even do yourself a bit of damage.